AI-native feedback workflows

 What is an AI-native feedback workflow?

-An AI-native feedback workflow lets product and engineering agents use structured customer feedback, roadmap status, and requester context while humans control final decisions and communication.
+An AI-native feedback workflow lets product and engineering agents use customer feedback, roadmap status, and requester context while humans control final decisions and communication.

 How does Gleam support AI workflows?